-Flex MBA Test Waiver Policy
+Flex MBA and Flex MBA Online Test Waiver Policy

-- Undergraduate or graduate cumulative GPA of 3.1 or greater in one of the following majors (minors not considered): business administration, science, engineering, technology, or math
+- Undergraduate or graduate cumulative GPA of 3.1 or greater in one of the following majors (minors not considered): business administration, science, engineering, technology, or math.

 - Undergraduate or graduate cumulative GPA of 3.3, PLUS any one of the following three criteria:

 - CPA or CFA (or international equivalent) or other quantitatively rigorous certificates.
 Applicants are required to upload proof of certification with their transcripts.

 - Demonstrated undergraduate or graduate-level quantitative coursework with a minimum grade of “B” or better in at least two rigorous quantitative classes (e.g. finance, accounting, stats, calculus, advanced math, engineering, or physics.)
 Economics courses are not considered in this set.

 - Three or more years of post-undergraduate full-time work experience in a quantitative, mathematical, or analytical field where the majority of your job responsibilities require rigorous quantitative analysis.
 Please note that working in Excel and pivot tables for simple analysis would not qualify.